MangoeLeafer/My-Manual-Arch-Linux/README.md

+# Initial setup

-# Setting console keyboard layout/font
+## Setting console keyboard layout/font

 Load the US keymap and set a font that’s commonly used in consoles.